 - Payments Rails – Speaks to the technical connectivity path, the various transaction formats, and the tags used to indicate the purpose of the transaction.

 We see this distinction between scheme and rails in many payments systems in Europe.
-In the U.K, for example, the Faster Payments Scheme Limited is the joint venture that controls the Faster Payments scheme rules; VocaLink operates the Faster Payments rails.
+In the U.K., for example, the Faster Payments Scheme Limited is the joint venture that controls the Faster Payments scheme rules; Vocalink operates the Faster Payments rails.
 This distinction is important because regulators in Europe look favorably on the separation of scheme and rails as an important way to encourage competition.
 Requiring separate ownership is thought of as a smart way to avoid monopolistic control of a payments system.

 In the U.S., there is little distinction between scheme and rails.
 Generally, the same entity that controls the scheme also controls the rails.
 So Visa, for example, controls both the Visa scheme and the Visa rails.
 The argument for commonality of control is that the scheme and the rails go hand-in-hand and product innovation often requires coordinated adjustments to both scheme and rail.
 The same common control model is used by Mastercard and American Express.
 They each control their respective scheme and rails.
 Discover is slightly different, as it will separately lease the use of its rails to other schemes.

 The real exception to this approach in the U.S. is with the ACH system.
 NACHA controls the scheme rules and there are two operators, The Federal Reserve and The Clearing House, that control their own respective rails.
-Financial institution, as members of the ACH system, get to choose which rail they will use.
+Financial institutions, as members of the ACH system, get to choose which rail they will use.
 Some use both rails, most will choose one rail versus the other.
 While each operator follows the NACHA business rules for ACH, they each have their own processing rules that clarify how their rails work.

 Aside from the ACH exception, most payments systems in the United States have common scheme rules and processing rails, so why make the distinction at all?
 Why not just call it a payments system?
 It’s really just the way we talk in the world of Fintech.
-The odds are that when you hear your friends at the office talking about payment rails, they are just using a hipster term for payment systems.
-That’s unfortunate, because the actual distinction between payments schemes and payment rails is one of the most powerful concepts in today’s contemporary payments industry.
+The odds are that when you hear your friends at the office talking about payment rails, they are just using a hipster term for payments systems.
+That’s unfortunate, because the actual distinction between payments schemes and payments rails is one of the most powerful concepts in today’s contemporary payments industry.